 Adequate dietary protein is essential for optimal bone mass gain during childhood and adolescence.
 It’s also responsible for preserving bone mass with ageing.
-Lack of protein robs the muscles of strength, which heightens the risk of falls, and contributes to poor recovery in patients who have had a fracture.
+Lack of protein robs the muscles of strength, which heightens the risk of falls and contributes to poor recovery in patients who have had a fracture.

-Fruits and Vegetables
+Fruit and Vegetables

 Other vitamins and minerals